Switchdoctorstu/Archimate-Ingester/README.md

 # -- Archimate Ingester
-8.3 is the current working version.
+"latest" is the current working version.

 * Opens .archimate files.
 * Allows entities to be explored